sanbec/First-Column-Featured-Image/README.md

 ## Description

 This plugin adds a featured image column to WordPress Dashboard.
 It automatically adds a column to any post type which supports a featured image.
-It's an improvement from the plugin [Add Featured Image Column] (https://wordpress.org/plugins/add-featured-image-column/).
+It's an improvement from the plugin [Add Featured Image Column](https://wordpress.org/plugins/add-featured-image-column/).

 ## Requirements